Chatbots vs. Live Chat: Which Should Win Over Your Business?

 What are chatbots?

-Chatbots are artificial intelligence systems that help businesses provide prompt and fast assistance to users.
+Chatbots are sales bots that uses artificial intelligence systems to help businesses provide prompt and fast assistance to users.
 Unlike live chat, it delivers automated, yet personalized responses based on user information and chat selections.

 Think about the most common questions asked by shoppers and customers.
 A few examples include questions about placing an order, checking an order, or resetting an account password.